miniex/maiden/README.md

 > [!NOTE]
 > This project is structured to resemble the PyTorch framework where possible, to aid in familiarization and learning.

-> [!IMPORTANT]
-> This crate is being developed for use in the Maiden Engine.

 > [!WARNING]
 > 🚧 This project is for personal learning and testing purposes, so it may not function properly. 🚧